Our Story

 Our Investments

 metronuclear’s main investment is in Commerzbank Aktiengesellschaft, Germany’s second-largest private bank.
 Commerzbank is the market leader in Mittelstand lending, a pioneer in the field of sustainable finance, and the parent of leading digital bank-broker comdirect.
-Its mBank subsidiary is Poland’s fourth-largest bank.
-And its CommerzVentures venture capital platform has invested successfully at an early stage in fintech unicorns such as Marqeta, eToro, Mambu, and Bought By Many.
+Its mBank subsidiary is Poland’s fifth-largest bank.
+And its CommerzVentures venture capital platform has invested successfully at an early stage in fintech unicorns. metronuclear correctly anticipated Commerzbank’s reascension to Germany’s DAX 40 blue-chip index and the subsequent positive re-rating of the bank’s shares by the sell-side equity analyst community.

 Our Team